VideoConference DEMO OS for Raspberry Pi 2 and 3

 Below is a link to a minimal, ready-to-use Raspbian-based image made for DEMO purposes to show some of the potential of UV4L and WebRTC and allows your Raspberry Pi and other participants (PCs, tablets, smartphones and other Raspberry Pi’s) to create or join an audio and video conference room over the web.
 A video conference can be optionally autonomously hosted by the Raspberry Pi itself, but could also be hosted on a different server in a third-party infrastrucure.
 While PCs, smartphones, tablets require a browser (without any additional plugin) to optionally share their camera and microphone and see the other participants on a web page, the Raspberry Pi does not need this, as makes direct use of the available hardware (camera, microphone, display and speakers) and can be optionally controlled through the web interface.

 To install and use the OS, just flash the image file onto a fresh SD card and boot it; thereafter open your preferred browser (e.g. from a smartphone or PC) and visit the homepage at http://<your_rpi_address> (where <your_rpi_address> will have to be replaced with the real address of your Raspberry Pi in your network).
 From this page it is possible to make your (headless) Raspberry Pi join or leave a self-hosted room or a room hosted by another machine (e.g. another Raspberry Pi, but not necessarily) in the same network or even in a public room on the internet cloud.
 At the same time, any visitor of this same page is allowed to participate to the conference and share their camera or microphone through the standard features of the browser in use.
-The snapshot below should make the possibilities more clear.
+The snapshot below taken from the homepage lists all the possibilities.

 The OS has been preconfigured to work out-of-the-box with both standard USB webcams and the official Raspberry Pi cameras, so the only requirement is that your Raspberry Pi has at least one of such cameras connected to it.
 Nevertheless, any (virtual) video device supported by UV4L would work (e.g. X screens for desktop sharing, remote MJPEG streams from IP cameras, etc…), provided that you are ready to read through the relevant manuals or tutorials so to properly tweak the configurations files by yourself.
 With regard to audio input, the USB microphone is optional and automatically detected.
 If an HDMI screen or a touchscreen is attached to the Raspberry Pi, then up to 3 participants are automatically rendered onto different windows on the screen (the default size and position of each window have been calibrated for the official Rpi 7” touchscreen).
 Audio output will be played back through the speakers, of course.
 Note that each camera is served by one independent instance of the Streaming Server.
 In particular, each time you attach or detach an USB webcam, the corresponding server instance is automatically created or destroyed respectively.